• Share this on:

 Tips:

-• Familiarise yourself with the beneficial properties avocado oil provides to the cosmetic industry, as these are its main selling points for the European market.
-For example, avocado oil is a rich source of vitamins A, D, E, C, omega 3 fatty acids and oleic acid, which it makes it ideal for a range of cosmetic applications.
+• Familiarise yourself with the beneficial properties avocado oil provides to the cosmetic industry.
+Avocado oil is a rich source of vitamins A, D, E, C, omega 3 fatty acids and oleic acid, which makes it ideal for a range of cosmetic applications.

-• Visit trade fairs to determine if the industry is open to your product, get market information and find potential buyers.
-Trade fairs also give you an opportunity to speak to end-users and distributors, and to gauge your competition, especially the way they are marketing their products.
-Doing so is likely to help you access the European market.
-There are various trade fairs that focus on the cosmetics sector.
-Examples include InCosmetics and Vivaness.
+• Visit trade fairs such as InCosmetics and BIOFACH to determine if the industry is open to your product, get market information and find potential buyers.
+Trade fairs also give you an opportunity to speak to end-users and distributors and see your competition marketing their products.

 • See the CBI study on tips for finding buyers in the European cosmetics market for an overview of trade fairs in the sector.

-Through what channels does avocado oil reach the end-market?
+Through which channels does avocado oil end up on the end-market?

-Figure 5 shows the export value chain for avocado oil on its journey to the European market.
+Avocado oil exports go through multiple channels before reaching the European market.
 Avocado oil is extracted from avocado fruits by several methods, including cold-press and solvent extraction.
-Avocado oil usually reaches the European market in a liquid form.
+It usually reaches the European market in a liquid form.

 Importer/distributor

-As a processor/exporter in a developing country, the main entry points to the European avocado oil market are importer/distributors.
+As a processor/exporter in a developing country, the main entry points to the European avocado oil market are importers/distributors.
 European importers/distributors often trade in a wide range of natural ingredients.
-Their expertise is in the global sourcing and storing of natural ingredients, ensuring product quality and documentary and regulatory compliance, as well as selling to processors and cosmetic companies.
+Their expertise lies in global sourcing and storage of natural ingredients, ensuring product quality as well as documentary and regulatory compliance, while also selling to processors and cosmetic companies.

 The importers/distributors De Lange, Gustav Hees and O&3 supply avocado oil to European companies.
 Some importers/distributors, such as SanaBio, specialise in trading and supplying organic avocado oil to European cosmetic companies.